 2.2.3 Compressed Air Energy Storage

-Compressed Air Energy Storage (CAES) uses energy to compress into a large underground cavern.
+Compressed Air Energy Storage (CAES) uses energy to compress air into a large underground cavern.
 The air is later released into a recuperator and heated for re-expansion at a turbine for power generation.
 CAES can be categorized into diabatic and adiabatic.
 In diabatic, the heat released by compression is not captured, and the reheating of air must be accomplished via burning of natural gas or through electric heating.
 Adiabatic systems capture the compression heat reuse in a recuperator, increasing efficiency for higher build cost.